-American Airlines is now offering up to 35,000 bonus miles and an additional 10% discount when buying AAdvantage miles before November 2 – this equates to around 2.33 US cents per mile, taxes inclusive.
+American Airlines are offering up to 120,000 bonus miles when buying AAdvantage miles until 4 January—this equates to around 1.77 US cents per mile at the best-value tier.

 The current AAdvantage purchase miles promotion

-- Best value redemptions: domestic Australian and Trans-Tasman Qantas Business Class, Fiji Airways Business to Fiji, Qantas/Cathay Pacific/Japan Airlines Business or First to Asia, and oneworld Business to Europe
+- Best value redemptions: domestic Australian and Trans-Tasman Qantas Business Class, Fiji Airways Business to Fiji, Qantas/Cathay Pacific/Japan Airlines Business to Asia, and oneworld Business to Europe

 - Book awards online: for AA, Qantas, British Airways, and some others (full list)